oelin/ccvae/README.md

-# CCVAE
+# CoCoVAE

-Conditional VAEs are often implemented by concatenating the class label to the encoder and decoder activations within an MLP-based architecture.
-However, convolutional architectures are often superior.
-To this end, we present a fully convolutional conditional VAE.
-Conditioning is implemented via DiT-style modulation.
-Preliminary experiments on MNIST demonstrate the model's ability to perform analogical inference and other behaviours.
-We find that `layers=3, regularization_weight=0.5` are suitable hyperparameters for this task.
+Conditional VAEs are typically implemented by concatenating the class label to activations within encoder and/or decoder MLP layers.
+However, fully convolutional architectures are generally preferable for image related tasks.
+To this end, we present CoCoVAE, a fully convolutional conditional VAE that features DiT-style affine conditioning as apposed to concatenation.
+Preliminary experiments on MNIST show that the model is capable of analogical inference and related conditional tasks.